 A key part of the Graduate Medal process is the award ceremony, where all the recipients of both the Graduate Medals and the Alumni Awards are able to meet and share their work.
 It’s a networking opportunity like no other for recent graduates, who mingle with well-established alumni from a wide range of careers.

 “I had the pleasure to meet some incredible people from the Alumni Council who gave great advice,” says Dr Tomonori Hu.
 “You can’t buy this kind of experience – those connections are really helping me move forward in my career.”

 “There are so many wonderful people involved in and achieving so many different and interesting things at the University.
-These awards are a celebration of this diversity and excellence,” says Lavinia, who has since moved to Norway to head up a division of a telecommunications company.
+These awards are a celebration of this diversity and excellence,” says Lavinia Chrystal, who was awarded the Graduate Medal for sporting achievement.
+She has since moved to Norway to head up a division of a telecommunications company.

 “Meeting the right people and having the right conversation can lead to so many opportunities,” adds Tomonori.
 Lukasz agrees, “A Graduate Medal doesn’t just provide an amazing end to one chapter; it can also help open new chapters.”

 Achievement takes many forms, which is why our Graduate Medals span several categories:

 Nominations for a Graduate Medal in the University’s 2020 Alumni Awards are now open.
 You could choose someone you know personally to have made a real difference in their study, extracurricular pursuits or community involvement, or someone you know by reputation.
 The person could be a well-known success story or a quiet behind-the-scenes achiever.

 Submit your nomination by the closing date of 8 November 2019.